pqabelian/abewallet/docs/AbewalletDesign.md

 4. Users can use the addresses created by wallet to receive coins, in mining or transfer.
 5. The wallet owner can run the wallet to synchronize the blockchain data when needed, and the wallet will communicate with the connected (running) ABEC node, scan the blockchain and update its local database.
 6. Users can query wallet status and information through the provided APIs.
-7. When needed, a user can restore his/her wallet, by using the crypto version and  the 24-words mnemonic.
+7. When needed, a user can restore his wallet, by using the crypto version and the 24-words mnemonic.

 ## 2.1 Create a new wallet
 A user can create a wallet by command `./abewallet --create`.